What is NetSuite?

 Customer Relationship Management: NetSuite CRM gives you a comprehensive insight into your customers.
 It includes rich automation, powerful forecasting tools and capabilities to improve customer service all in one place.
 Marketing tools are included as well, with automation at their core.

-Commerce: NetSuite SuiteCommerce helps you create exceptional omnichannel shopping experiences.
+Commerce: NetSuite B2B SuiteCommerce and B2C SuiteCommerce helps you create exceptional omnichannel shopping experiences.
 Launch and manage responsive e-commerce sites and connect all transactions and visits to create better customer experiences and a seamless order flow.

 Warehouse Management System (WMS): NetSuite WMS enhances the system’s inventory management functions for putaway, order picking, barcode scanning and authorisation of returns.
 It can run on mobile devices to help boost warehouse efficiency.